aladagemre/hbase-browser/README.md

 hbase-browser
 =============

-Browser for HBase in Python
+Browser for HBase in Python.
+Uses Stargate API for accessing HBase.